Earl of Woolton

 Earl of Woolton is a title in the Peerage of the United Kingdom.
 It was created on 9 January 1956 for the businessman and Conservative politician Frederick Marquis, 1st Viscount Woolton.
-He had already been created Baron Woolton of Liverpool in the County Palatine of Lancaster on 7 July 1939, Viscount Woolton of Liverpool in the County Palatine of Lancaster on 2 July 1953, and was made Viscount Walberton of Walberton in the County of Sussex at the same time as he was given the earldom.
-These title are also in the Peerage of the United Kingdom.
-As of 2014 the titles are held by his grandson, the third Earl, who succeeded his father in 1969.
+He had already been created Baron Woolton, of Liverpool in the County Palatine of Lancaster, on 7 July 1939, and advanced as Viscount Woolton, of Liverpool in the County Palatine of Lancaster, on 2 July 1953.
+He received the additional title of Viscount Walberton, of Walberton in the County of Sussex, as a subsidiary title to the earldom.
+These titles are also in the Peerage of the United Kingdom.
+As of 2024, the titles are held by his grandson, the third Earl, who succeeded his father in 1969.

-The 1st Earl of Woolton lived at Walberton House, in Arundel, Sussex.
-The family seat is Auchnacree House, near Forfar, Angus.
+The 1st Earl of Woolton lived at Walberton House in Arundel, Sussex.
+The family seat is Auchnacree House, near Forfar in Angus.